aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 ```
 6. For `avg-bytes-by-code` you need to compute the average, rather than the summation.
 A simple reduce function cannot be used to compute the average since the average function is not associative.
 However, it can be computed using a combination of sum and count.
 7. The easiest way to compute the average is to combine the output of the two commands `count-by-code` and `sum-bytes-by-code`.
 The average is simply the sum divided by count.
 8. Bonus (+3 points): The drawback of the above method is that it will need to scan the input twice to count each function, sum and count.
 It is possible to compute both functions in one scan over the input and without caching any intermediate RDDs.
 Complete this part to get three bonus points on this lab.
 Explain your method in the README file and add the code snippet that performs this task.
 Mark your answer with (B).
+Hint, check the [aggregateByKey](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/PairRDDFunctions.html#aggregateByKey[U](zeroValue:U)(seqOp:(U,V)=>U,combOp:(U,U)=>U)(implicitevidence$3:scala.reflect.ClassTag[U]):org.apache.spark.rdd.RDD[(K,U)]) function.
 9. A sample output is given below.
 ```text
 Average bytes per code for the file nasa_19950801.tsv